codepath/site-week2-project2-student-store-starter/README.md

 - [ ] Users can click the '+' button on a product cart to increment that product in the shopping cart.
 - [ ] Users can click the '-' button on a product cart to decrement that product in the shopping cart.
 - [ ] The shopping cart displays a table of products, quantities, subtotal, tax, and total.
+- [ ] Your choice!
+(Replace this bullet explaining what you implemented.
+Example: Users can leave ratings for products they have purchased.)